 | Calligraphy | — | Paint with an angle-sensitive calligraphy nib. |

-| Fill | F | Flood-fill a contiguous color region. |
+| Fill | F | Edge-aware bucket fill of a raster region. |

 Brush — Paints stamps directly onto the active layer's raster pixels — the dominant brush tool, matches Photoshop's mental model.
 Choose from 23+ stamp variants (soft, hard, flat, pixel, airbrush, charcoal, watercolor, scatter, stipple, bristle, crayon, chalk, splatter, sponge, fur, crosshatch, oil, pastel, ribbon, dots, galaxy, smoke, sand, and more).
 Destructive — finished strokes commit to the raster layer; use the Smart Brush instead if you want editable vector strokes.
 Stroke stabilization smooths input via a weighted ring buffer.
 Custom brush tips can be imported from image files via the Brush Tip dialog.
 The Smart Brush is a separate editable-vector counterpart described below.